karatelabs/karate/karate-netty/README.md

 * Easy integration into Java / JUnit test-suites via API
 * Server can dynamically choose free port
 * Think of it as a scriptable 'API gateway' or 'AOP for web-services' - insert custom functions before / after an HTTP request is handled
-* Just *one* file can script the above aspects, simplifying the mental-model you need to have for advanced scenarios such as [contract-testing](https://martinfowler.com/articles/consumerDrivenContracts.html)
+* Just *one* file can script the above aspects, simplifying the mental-model you need to have for advanced scenarios such as [Consumer Driven Contracts](https://martinfowler.com/articles/consumerDrivenContracts.html)
 * Integrate messaging or async flows using Java-interop if required
 * Enables consumer or even UI dev teams to work in parallel as the provider service is being developed
 * Provider service dev team can practice TDD using the mock + contract-test